-• The standards within GSP have been designed and reviewed by, and for, healthcare scientists without having to take account of any other professions.
+- The standards within GSP have been designed and reviewed by, and for, healthcare scientists without having to take account of any other professions.
 The language of GSP is specific to healthcare science.
-The language used in the HCPC Standards of Proficiency, particularly the generic standards, needs to work across the 15 professions that it regulates, and often it is not entirely applicable to all the specialities within healthcare science.

-• The standards within GSP provide a framework across all levels of the healthcare science workforce therefore applicants should be familiar with GSP and its application to their level of practice prior to applying for STP Equivalence
+The language used in the HCPC Standards of Proficiency, particularly the generic standards, needs to work across the 15 professions that it regulates, and often it is not entirely applicable to all the specialities within healthcare science. - The standards within GSP provide a framework across all levels of the healthcare science workforce therefore applicants should be familiar with GSP and its application to their level of practice prior to applying for STP Equivalence

-- A well structured, clearly labelled, accurately referenced portfolio - Evidence cited throughout the portfolio text - Evidence in the Appendix which is clearly labelled and of high quality - Appropriate evidence added to the Appendix - A mapping document which clearly shows where the relevant evidence is located.
+- A well structured, clearly labelled, accurately referenced portfolio - Evidence of meeting the relevant Curriculum Learning Outcomes of your speciality in the year you submit your portfolio - Evidence of meeting the latest standards of GSP (2025) - Evidence cited throughout the portfolio text - Evidence in the Appendix which is clearly labelled and of high quality - Appropriate evidence added to the Appendix - A mapping document which clearly shows where the relevant evidence is located.
 Remember your evidence may be used multiple times, across multiple domains.
 It must be relevant to the domain and easy for the assessor to find.